Typical Study based on SimGrid¶

 Finally, the model checker only explores the interleavings of computations and communications.
 Other factors such as thread execution interleaving are not considered by the SimGrid model checker.

 SimGrid scope is limited to distributed systems.
-Real-time multi-threaded systems are out of scope.
+Real-time multi-threaded systems are out of this scope.
 You could probably tweak SimGrid for such studies (or the framework could possibly be extended in this direction), but another framework specifically targeting such a use case would probably be more suited.

 There is currently no support for wireless networks.
 The framework could certainly be improved in this direction, but this still has to be done.